AJWest22/MS3/README.md

 - 4: There is currently a bug with the carousel, the action image doesn't display for some reason.
 I have tried adding different images, and taking it out completely and re-adding it, but the image can't be displayed for some reason.

+- 5: When editing a review it can sometimes not open the review.
+If this happens, double click the review's edit button and it should then open and allow for it to be edited.

 ## **Code Used**